What coating material with a long name allows you to complete projects in less time? Polyaspartic aliphatic polyurea.

 Polyaspartic coatings and sealers are based on chemistry developed and patented by Bayer MaterialScience LLC.
-Ed Squiller, Bayer Material Science director of business development, polyisocyanates, offers this definition: “Polyaspartic esters are high-performance resins used to make two-component light-stable coatings for the construction and corrosion markets.
+Ed Squiller, Bayer MaterialScience director of business development, polyisocyanates, aptly defines them.
+“Polyaspartic esters are high-performance resins used to make two-component light-stable coatings for the construction and corrosion markets.
 The fully reacted coating cures to a hard, durable finish that offers many outstanding properties.”‘

 Polyaspartics deliver high-abrasion resistance, so they wear well and retain their gloss in traffic areas.
-They also resist stains, acid and chemicals, making them a good choice for harsh environments from industrial floors to garages to commercial kitchens.
+These coatings also resist stains, acid and chemicals.
+This makes them a good choice for harsh environments from industrial floors and garages to commercial kitchens and breweries.

 The performance of a polyaspartic depends largely on the chemistry or blend of the formulation.
 “You want to keep the chemistry as pure as you can,”‘ says Mason Harms, trainer for manufacturer Advacoat.
 “The more different things you add, the weaker the chemistry.
 We’ve tried to keep out everything that might cause delamination'”

 One common failure of poorly blended polyaspartics is delamination over time.
 “As a contractor, you want a good, dependable product,”‘ says Joe Sheehan, owner of Garage Floors 1, based in Minneapolis.
-“You need to be sure that what is listed on the label is what is in the can.”‘ Sheehan is also a partner in One Day Floors.
+“You need to be sure that what’s listed on the label is what’s in the can.”‘ Sheehan is also a partner in One Day Floors.

 How to apply

-Manufacturers recommend grinding the surface to a profile between 50 grit and 100 grit to achieve uniform wetting and penetration of the pores.
+Manufacturers recommend grinding the surface to a profile between 50 grit and 100 grit.
+This helps achieve uniform wetting and penetration of the pores.
 Laitance and contaminants such as oils, fats, old sealers and cure-and-seal bond breakers should be ground off following manufacturers’ directions.

-It is possible to apply a polyaspartic to a stamped surface, but timing is sensitive.
+It’s possible to apply a polyaspartic to a stamped surface, but timing is sensitive.
 The concrete must be fresh enough to have open pores, but sufficiently cured (typically 30 days) to prevent delamination caused by moisture vapor transmission.